Looking for free things to do in Seattle? We got you (and your budget).

 This downtown sculpture museum is free and entirely outdoors.
 It’s right on the waterfront, making it our favorite place to view some art in a stunning natural setting.

-41. Find the secret downtown waterfall
+41. Find the secret urban waterfall

 Pack up some refreshments and a book, then head to Pioneer Square to find the Waterfall Garden Park in the middle of the city.
 It’s a peaceful urban oasis to sit and relax with the sound of falling water.